KazuhideMimura/ai_ichthyolith/readme.md

 2022/4/14: released

 ## Todo
-1. Confirmation of operation
-3. submit paper to *Computers & Geosciences*
-4. share preprint on EarthArXiv
-5. add some images for example
-6. translate Japanese comments to English.
+1. translate Japanese comments to English.
+2. add some images for example